 Understanding what drug addiction is will help you to get the support you need or give you guidance on how to help a loved one.
-The Florida House Experience provides confidential, safe treatment programs for all forms of addiction.
+FHE Health provides confidential, safe treatment programs for all forms of addiction.

 Defining Drug Addiction — What Is Drug Abuse?